18 years of age or older?

 John Larry Kelly Jr. 1923-1965, was an eccentric but gifted American professor who worked at the University of Texas, Austin, in the 1950s.
 He formulated a number of mathematically determined formulas in especially physics, and later he started to take interest in computer science and economics.
 Kelly had an interest in making money, so he started applying his mathematical skills to create profitable investment- and betting systems.

 Now basically, all betting systems and strategies have flaws and not a single one can guarantee you constant profit.
 However, the Kelly system is the best to use, because it also teaches you how to gamble smart.
 So if you want to try a strategy and become a successful esports bettor, you should give the Kelly system a go.

-In 1956, J.L Kelly published a mathematical betting and investment system that aimed to find the optimal way to grow capital while keeping the risk of bankruptcy as low as possible.
+In 1956, J.L Kelly found the mathematical solution, and published a betting- and investment system that was called The Kelly Criterion.
+The system aims to find the optimal way for financial growth while keeping the risk of bankruptcy as low as possible.
 Today this system is known as the Kelly system.

 Growth will initially seem slow.
 Let’s take an example:

 You have a bankroll of 1.000 euros, and you chose to bet one percent per bet, which in this case is 10 euros.
 You place a bet at odds 2,00 and win.
 Thus, your bankroll is up to 1.010 euros (the stake is not profit and therefore is not added to the bankroll), which means that your next bet should not be 10 euros but 10,1 euros (one percent of 1.010 euros).